IIIF/training/iiif-online-workshop/day-two/image-servers/bl_images.md

 For this exercise we are going to find a couple of British Library IIIF Images that we can use tomorrow in the IIIF Presentation API session.
 This exercise will show you how to find a single IIIF image within a digital object and then how you can manipulate this image so you can use it to tweet or embed in a blog or publication.

-***BL Images Issue - January 2022*** - it appears there is an issue with the BL Universal Viewer images which causes a log-in error message when you click on a image.
-This doesn't seem to affect Firefox but even on the other Web Browsers you can still view the thumbnails, download images and open the IIIF manifest link.
-The Manifest will work on the demo [Universal Viewer](https://universalviewer.io/) site and should also work with the tools given in this guide.

 ## Stage 1: Find a BL digital item

 Using the [BL collection guide](https://www.bl.uk/collection-guides/iiif) find a digital object and open it up in the Viewer.
 Once you have found your item it should look as follows: